vbleal/05MIAR/README.md

->💡 *In Supervised learning, we are training the machine with data which is well labeled* ―Andrew Ng
+>💡 *In Supervised Learning, we are training the machine with data which is well labeled* ―Andrew Ng

 ## 📃 Temas